EDUCBA Logo

 History and Evolution of RPF

 The RPF establish in 1986 under the Indian Railways Act 1989.
 The primary objective of the RPF was to ensure the security and safety of Indian railways.
-The RPF form due to increasing cases of theft, robbery, and other criminal activities in trains and railway premises.
+The RPF form due to increasing theft, robbery, and other criminal activities in trains and railway premises.

 Watch our Demo Courses and Videos